 Unlocked CPUs also typically require more expensive motherboards and CPU coolers to accommodate them.

-So, if you are working with a tight budget, overclocking may not be the route for you to go.
+So, if you’re looking to build a budget gaming PC, overclocking may not be the route for you to go.
 But, if you’ve got a larger budget and you want to have the ability to overclock your processor, just make sure that you choose a motherboard and CPU cooler that will accommodate your processor.